Free Skeletal System Labeling Worksheet

 **This post may contain affiliate links.
 As an Amazon Associate and a participant in other affiliate programs, I earn a commission on qualifying purchases.**

-The skeletal system is like the frame of our body.
+The skeletal system forms the framework of our body, giving it structure and support.

 Skull